Home

 Used Car Trade In Value

-Kelly Blue Book Trade In Value is Kellys estimation of what a consumer could expect to receive for their vehicle if they were to trade it in to a car dealer.
+Kelley Blue Book Trade In Value is Kelley's estimation of what a consumer could expect to receive for their vehicle if they were to trade it in to a car dealer.

-FYI: Keep in mind that Kelly Blue Book is simply a guide and your trade in value could be much lower or much higher than Kellys value.
+FYI: Keep in mind that Kelley Blue Book is simply a guide and your trade in value could be much lower or much higher than Kelley's value.

-The Kelly Blue Book Trade In Value is a value that is most used by consumers, not as much by dealers, to get a rough, ballpark figure of what their trade in is worth.
+The Kelley Blue Book Trade In Value is the used car value that is most used by consumers, not as much by dealers, to get a rough, ballpark figure of what their trade in is worth.

 If you are planning to trade a used car this information is extremely important to ensure you do not get low-balled and essentially hand the car dealer thousands of dollars "on a silver platter."